-A. Sutherland - AncientPages.com - In Greek mythology, Ares was the god of war and violence but was not nearly as prominent in ancient Greece as his counterpart Mars becomes in ancient Rome.
+A. Sutherland - AncientPages.com - In Greek mythology, Ares was the God of war and violence but was not nearly as prominent in ancient Greece as his counterpart Mars became in ancient Rome.

 He was also the spirit of battle, who never developed moral functions to stand as a good example.

 Ares – god of war, a symbol of violence, brutality, destruction, and man-slaughtering.
 Image credit: Credit: Adobe Stock - breakermaximus

 Ares loved war for its own sake; he symbolized tumult and chaos and was delighted to see the slaughter of men and the destruction of towns.
 He was not influenced by fighting but sometimes assisted the one and sometimes the other in the battle.
 The name of Ares alone was a source of horror to the Greeks, though there was nothing hideous or disgusting in the appearance of the God who bore it.
-Ares stood for the wild and cruel nature of the war and enjoyed the tumult and bloodshed of battle.
+Ares stood for the war's wild and cruel nature and enjoyed the battle's tumult and bloodshed.

 On the other hand, as the son of Zeus and Hera, the violent sides of Ares can be reflected in his parents' stormy relationship.

 Ares was a beautiful and handsome god who never developed any moral functions, was impossible to restrain, and almost certainly was no good example to follow.
 Unlike his Roman counterpart, Mars, his worship was not extensive.

 And there are two known temples dedicated to him.
 One was located in Metropolis, a part of the Hellenistic kingdom of Pergamum, and during this period, the city flourished, reaching a zenith of cultural and economic life.
 Ares' worship was mainly focused on the northern areas of Greece.
 Being mighty warriors, the Spartans also held him in high regard.